 Restorative yoga classes for you to try out (for EkhartYoga members)

 - Compact restorative class - with Francesca Guisti

 - Restore your mind and body - with MacKenzie Miller

-- Browse through all of our Restorative yoga classes
+New to EkhartYoga?
+Take out a two-week free trial and browse through all of our Restorative yoga classes

 Wishing you all the great benefits of a regular Restorative yoga practice!